-In 2010, the King County Council established 45 permanent Dual (City/County) Wheelchair Accessible Taxicab (WAT) licenses through approval of Ordinance 16824.
-This addition brought the total WAT vehicle licenses to 50 when added to the preexisting five county only WATs that were established in 2008 as an outcome of a Request for Proposal related to the 2005 "Alternative Ways to Structure a Taxicab Association Project."
+In 2010, the King County Council established 45 permanent dual (City/County) Wheelchair Accessible Taxicab (WAT) licenses through approval of Ordinance 16824.
+This addition brought the total WAT vehicle licenses to 50, when added to the preexisting five County Only WATs that were established in 2008 as an outcome of a Request for Proposal related to the 2005 "Alternative Ways to Structure a Taxicab Association Project."
 In cooperation with Seattle, the 45 licenses issued in 2010 were approved and issued as dual City/County WAT licenses.
 Thirty of the licenses were issued through a lottery process conducted by Seattle in 2010 and the remaining 15 were issued in 2011 through a Request for Proposal process managed by the County.

-In 2016, Seattle issued City WAT licenses to the five vehicle owners who previously held County-only WAT licenses, adding to the 45 WAT licenses already licensed in both jurisdictions, for a total of 50 permanently designated wheelchair accessible taxicabs (WAT).
-In addition, regular taxicabs can be converted to wheelchair accessible taxicabs.
-In 2018, there were 12 wheelchair accessible vehicles operating with regular for-hire medallions.
+In 2016, Seattle issued City WAT licenses to the five vehicle owners who previously held County-Only WAT licenses, adding to the 45 WAT licenses already licensed in both jurisdictions, for a total of 50 permanently dual (City/County) designated wheelchair accessible taxicabs (WAT).

+Regular taxicabs can be converted to wheelchair accessible taxicabs.
+In 2019, there were 10 wheelchair accessible vehicles operating with regular for-hire medallions.